 - Salads: Serve on top of a taco salad, fajita salad or Mexican salad

-- Chips: Serve as an appetizer with homemade tortilla chips.
+- Chips: Serve as an appetizer along with ceviche and homemade tortilla chips.

 You can still get the grilled flavor by searing the pineapple and onion on the stovetop.
 Simply place a cast-iron pan over medium-high heat.
 Coat in oil and add pineapple and onion.
 Cook 3 to 4 minutes per side.